-We Are The Alphas of Atlanta
+We Are The Atlanta Alphas

 The fraternal year 2019-2020 will go down as historic in many ways for the brothers of the Eta Lambda Chapter.
 The plan initially was to showcase and highlight 100 years of service, leadership and brotherhood through year-long events and celebrations anchored by a spectacular weekend of activities towards the end of May.
 On May 20, 1920, the Eta Lambda Chapter was chartered in Atlanta, Georgia not long after the conclusion of World War I and the Spanish flu pandemic.
 Racial tensions throughout the Jim Crow south were commonplace and there was a small but growing number of college educated black men in Atlanta insistent on establishing a unified presence.